-I cannot say enough good things about these gluten free blueberry muffins!
-The recipe took lots of testing and eventually, I was rewarded by a perfectly moist muffin with great texture and flavor that doesn’t taste gluten free, which is what the goal always is.
+I cannot say enough good things about these healthy almond flour blueberry muffins!
+The recipe took lots of testing but eventually, I was rewarded by a perfectly moist muffin with great texture and flavor!
+It doesn’t taste gluten free, which is what the goal always is.

-Why this is the best gluten free blueberry muffin recipe
+Why this is THE BEST almond flour blueberry muffin recipe

-This is an epic blueberry muffin recipe, gluten free or not, which is saying quite a bit.
+This healthy blueberry muffin recipe is epic, gluten free or not, which is saying quite a bit.
 These muffins are:

 - Light, fluffy, moist and full of flavor